 Painting a concrete wall or floor inside your home or structure is a great and simple way to change up your look without needing to build or remove anything from your home.

-To start the process of painting your floor or wall, remove everything from the room or area you are painting, then wash the surface.
-You should wash it with a degreasing solution to get any debris off of the surface (unseen debris can cause the paint to prematurely peel) then repeatedly wash the surface with water until the water from your mop or rag comes out clean.
+- Wash the surface until its clean.
+You should wash it with a degreasing solution to get any debris off of the surface (unseen debris can cause the paint to prematurely peel) then repeatedly wash the surface with water until the water from yout mop och rag comes out clean.

-As soon as you are completely sure your surface is dry, it is safe to move any furniture, decorations, and other items back into the area you were remodeling.
+- Wait for it to completely dry.
+Once it’s done it is safe to move any furniture, decorations, and other items back into the area you were painting.

 How To Paint Concrete Outdoors